Thorough-Future/PathFrame/README.md

-### NetFrame is a flexible and scalable deep-learning framework to build segmentation model on large scale pathological images.
+### PathFrame is a flexible and scalable deep-learning framework to build segmentation model on large scale pathological images.

 ****